Xu Zhiyong

 Xu Zhiyong (许志永 (Xǔ Zhìyǒng); born March 2, 1973) is a Chinese civil rights activist and formerly a lecturer at the Beijing University of Post and Telecommunications.
 He was one of the founders of the NGO Open Constitution Initiative and an active rights lawyer in China who campaigned against corruption and helped those underprivileged.
 He is the main founder and icon of the New Citizens' Movement in China.
 In January 2014 he was sentenced to four years in prison for "gathering crowds to disrupt public order".
 He was detained again on February 15, 2020, in the southern city of Guangzhou after two months in hiding, for his participation in a meeting of rights activists and lawyers in Xiamen in December 2019 in which "democratic transition in China" was discussed.
+He was sentenced for subversion to 14 years in jail on April 10, 2023.

 Personal life

 Xu was born in Minquan County, Henan Province in 1973.
 He was married to Cui Zheng (崔筝), a journalist.
 Their daughter was born on January 13, 2014, while Xu was in a detention center facing trial.
 He had been in hiding since late 2019 and was detained by Chinese police on February 15, 2020.
-In March of 2021, his partner Li Qiaochu was reported to have been arrested for tweeting that Xu and another activist had been tortured while in detention.
+In March 2021, his partner Li Qiaochu was reported to have been arrested for tweeting that Xu and another activist had been tortured while in detention.